sfu-dis/pibench/README.md

 `$ OMP_PLACES=cores OMP_PROC_BIND=true OMP_NESTED=true ./PiBench [...]`

-Note for clang users: you may need to additionally install OpenMP runtime, on Arch Linux this can be done by installing the package `extra/openmp`.
+Note for Clang users: you may need to additionally install OpenMP runtime, on Arch Linux this can be done by installing the package `extra/openmp`.

 # Running